Jime567/strava2gpx/README.md

 # Strava2GPX

 A Python package to convert Strava activities using the Strava API to GPX format.
 Supports encoding heart rate, cadence, power (watts), and temperature data into GPX file using Garmin GpxExtensions format.
-Will not convert activity types without GPS data (e.g. Yoga, Weightlifting, etc.) Open a new issue to request additional features or report current problems.
+Will not convert activity types without GPS data (e.g. Yoga, Weightlifting, etc.) Open a new issue to request additional features and report current problems or open a pull request if you want to contribute your own work.

 ## Installation